avagin/avagin.github.io/how-fast-is-procfs.md

 sys	0m0.145
 ```

-It doesn’t matter which file is opened because a content is generated from the read system call.
+It doesn’t matter which file is opened, as its content is generated from the
+read system call, which we don’t use yet.

-Now let’s look at the corresponding perf output to profile kernel functions.
+Now, let’s take look at the corresponding perf output, to profile kernel
+functions.

 ```
 -   92.18%     0.00%  task_proc_all    [unknown]
    - 0x8000